 9.1.6-K – Privacy preserving, universally verifiable ballot tabulation

-– Audit support

-9.1.7-A – Number of ballots to check 9.1.7-B – No fixed margin of error 9.1.7-C – Random number usage

-- The voting system produces readily available records that provide the ability to check whether the election outcome is correct and, to the extent possible, identify the root cause of any irregularities.
+9.2 - The voting system produces readily available records that provide the ability to check whether the election outcome is correct and, to the extent possible, identify the root cause of any irregularities.

-9.2-A – Compliance audit procedures
+9.2-A – Audit support documentation

-9.2-B – General post-election audit procedures 9.2-C – Generating CVRs

-9.2-D – Reporting intermediate results

-9.2-E – Reporting unusual audit events 9.2-F – Reporting format

-9.2-G – Ballot count

-- Voting system records are resilient in the presence of intentional forms of tampering and accidental errors.
+9.3 - Voting system records are resilient in the presence of intentional forms of tampering and accidental errors.